What is text to speech?

 Each Chinese character is counted as two characters for billing, including kanji used in Japanese, hanja used in Korean, or hanzi used in other languages.

-Custom Neural Voice (CNV) training time is measured by ‘compute hour’ (a unit to measure machine running time).
+Custom neural voice (CNV) training time is measured by ‘compute hour’ (a unit to measure machine running time).
 Typically, when training a voice model, two computing tasks are running in parallel.
-So, the calculated compute hours will be longer than the actual training time.
+So, the calculated compute hours are longer than the actual training time.
 On average, it takes less than one compute hour to train a CNV Lite voice; while for CNV Pro, it usually takes 20 to 40 compute hours to train a single-style voice, and around 90 compute hours to train a multi-style voice.
 The CNV training time is billed with a cap of 96 compute hours.
-So in the case that a voice model is trained in 98 compute hours, you will only be charged with 96 compute hours.
+So in the case that a voice model is trained in 98 compute hours, you'll only be charged with 96 compute hours.

-Custom Neural Voice (CNV) endpoint hosting is measured by the actual time (hour).
+Custom neural voice (CNV) endpoint hosting is measured by the actual time (hour).
 The hosting time (hours) for each endpoint is calculated at 00:00 UTC every day for the previous 24 hours.
-For example, if the endpoint has been active for 24 hours on day one, it will be billed for 24 hours at 00:00 UTC the second day.
-If the endpoint is newly created or has been suspended during the day, it will be billed for its accumulated running time until 00:00 UTC the second day.
-If the endpoint is not currently hosted, it will not be billed.
+For example, if the endpoint has been active for 24 hours on day one, it's billed for 24 hours at 00:00 UTC the second day.
+If the endpoint is newly created or suspended during the day, it's billed for its accumulated running time until 00:00 UTC the second day.
+If the endpoint isn't currently hosted, it isn't billed.
 In addition to the daily calculation at 00:00 UTC each day, the billing is also triggered immediately when an endpoint is deleted or suspended.
 For example, for an endpoint created at 08:00 UTC on December 1, the hosting hour will be calculated to 16 hours at 00:00 UTC on December 2 and 24 hours at 00:00 UTC on December 3.
 If the user suspends hosting the endpoint at 16:30 UTC on December 3, the duration (16.5 hours) from 00:00 to 16:30 UTC on December 3 will be calculated for billing.

-An AI system includes not only the technology, but also the people who will use it, the people who will be affected by it, and the environment in which it is deployed.
+An AI system includes not only the technology, but also the people who use it, the people who are affected by it, and the environment in which it's deployed.
 Read the transparency notes to learn about responsible AI use and deployment in your systems.

 - Guidelines for responsible deployment of synthetic voice technology